Originally posted July 2014. Updated in April 2024.

 To do the Macau bungee jump, you need to make your way to Macau Tower or Macau Tower Convention and Entertainment Center to give it its official name.
 The tower, which you will be jumping off for the big event is located in the Sé parish of Macau.

-How do I get there? – Flying to Macau has always been limited and for obvious reasons, it’s even more limited at the moment!
-The easiest way to get to Macau is via its neighbour Hong Kong (which I highly recommend).
+How do I get there? – The easiest way to get to Macau is via its neighbour Hong Kong (which I highly recommend).
 There are two ways of getting from Hong Kong to Macau, either by the more popular ferry or by vehicle across the longest sea-crossing bridge in the world.

-How much is the cost for the Macau bungee jump? – This adrenaline-seeking item doesn’t come cheap.
-The full package, which includes the jump, videos and photos via a USB stick as a souvenir costs $3,488 Macanese Pataca ($430 USD) whereas the jump without the digital memento will set you back around $360 USD, for me the full package is a no-brainer.
+How much is the cost of the Macau bungee jump? – This adrenaline-seeking item doesn’t come cheap.
+The full package, which includes the jump, videos and photos via a USB stick as a souvenir costs $3,488 Macanese Pataca ($430 USD) whereas the jump without the digital memento will set you back around $360 USD, for me the full package is a no-brainer although you should take advantage of Klook’s 10% discount if you’re saving your pennies.

 Should I reserve my tickets? – Yes you should as the Macau Bungee Jump is usually fully booked, so turning up last minute if you are short on time could lead to heartache.